Icebreakers For Teens

 Little known fact… (Fun icebreaker)

 Participants stand in a circle and simply share an unusual or funny fact about themselves.
 It is a very simple activity that helps the group share a few laughs and learn more about each other.
 A twist on this game is to have people tell the group three fun facts about themselves, but one of the facts is a lie.
 The group has to vote on which fun fact is the lie.
 Additionally, you can add your own rules and rewards to this game.
 For example, the people in the group that correctly guess which fact is a lie might get a reward.
 Or the person who manages to fool everyone gets a reward.
 You get the point, use your imagination and make this game as fun as possible!

 Sit down if… (Fun icebreaker)

 The group stands in a circle.
-The group facilitator then asks a range of silly questions and people sit down if the if they answered yes to the question.
+The group facilitator then asks a range of silly questions and people sit down if they have answered yes to the question.
 Questions can be as strange or random as you like, for example: “did you eat cheese today?”.
 The last person standing wins a prize.

 People Bingo (Getting-to-know-you icebreaker)